-When found early, oral cancer patients have an 80 to 90 % survival rate.
-Unfortunately 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered as a late stage malignancy.
+When found early, oral cancer patients have an 80 to 90% survival rate.
+Unfortunately, 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered at a late-stage malignancy.

 Oral cancer is particularly dangerous, because the patient may not notice it in its early stages.
 It can frequently prosper without producing pain or symptoms.
 As a result, Oral Cancer often goes undetected until it has already metastasized to another location.

 Who is most at risk for oral cancer?

 People who use tobacco are six times more likely to develop oral cancer.
 Eight of 10 oral cancer patients are smokers.
 Heavy alcohol drinkers are also more at risk.
 80% of people diagnosed with oral cancer consume more than 21 drinks weekly.
 Finally, people with a history of oral human papillomavirus infections are at greater risk of developing oral cancer even if they don’t smoke or drink.

 What are the warning signs of oral cancer?

 - Red or white patches in or behind the mouth

 - Mouth sores or ulcers that bleed easily and do not heal

 - Unexplained lump in the neck, throat, or floor of the mouth